orangelle/kerasfm/README.md

 - tensorflow2.0+

 # Usage
-Usage is a little different from the [original one](https://github.com/geffy/tffm#usage) because of the change fo the optimizer in tf2.0.
+Usage is a little different from the [original one](https://github.com/geffy/tffm#usage) because of the change in the optimizer of tf2.0.
 ```python
 from tffm import TFFMClassifier
 model = TFFMClassifier(